b3rq3/cicd-demo/README.md

 ![Monitoring Dashboard](pix/monitoring-dashboard.png)

-# Tool Justification
+# Tool justification

 Short justifications of the tools.
-Which can run on your development desktop/laptop.

 ## Jenkins
-- declerative pipeline, follow Groovy syntax
+- declarative pipeline, follow Groovy syntax
 - for more complex jobs one can use scripted pipelines (DSL based on Groovy)
 - it already provides handy plugins such as junit, maven, git, etc...